igorp74/ToDo/README.md

 # ToDo
-Simple CLI app with SQLite as a backend
+Simple CLI app for task management with SQLite as a backend

 ## BUILD:

 ### Prerequisites:
 1. Installed GO
-2. Editor of your choice

 ### Process
 1. Create a folder for your Golang workspace (i.e. **ws_todo**)